Ekkehard-Schulze/precision-temperature-logger/README.md

 - Up to four TMP117A sensors provide NIST-traceable accuracy not worse than ±0.1&nbsp;°C from –20&nbsp;°C to +50&nbsp;°C.

-- The firmware auto-detects sensors and supports all combinations of the four dedicated I2C-bus addresses.
+- The firmware automatically detects sensors and supports all combinations of the four dedicated I2C bus addresses.

 - Writes a tab separated value formatted text file with ISO 8601 date and time to a micro-SD card.